iheykal/maandhise/SEO_IMPLEMENTATION.md

-# SEO Implementation for Maandhise Corporate
+# SEO Implementation for SAHAL CARD

 ## Overview
-This document outlines the comprehensive SEO improvements implemented for the Maandhise Corporate website to enhance search engine visibility and indexing.
+This document outlines the comprehensive SEO improvements implemented for the SAHAL CARD website to enhance search engine visibility and indexing.

 ## Pages Indexed (6 Public Pages)